devXprite/SearchEx/README.md

 * Sign up, log in, and log out
 * Support for multiple authentication providers (e.g. Google, GitHub)
 * Pagination system at the bottom of the search page
-* Open AI for Card
+* Open AI integration for generating text.
 * Light & dark Theme

 ## Getting Started